Fire Family LifeStories, hard truths, and creative work rooted in life married to a wildland firefighter

 If you’re somewhere in the middle of building your life, carrying too much, or just trying to make sense of the emotional weight this lifestyle brings, I see you.

-Over the past few years, I’ve cohosted conversations on marriage, burnout, and the emotional weight of fire family life through the Dear Chiefs podcast.
+A note about Dear Chiefs PodcastFrom 2019 to early 2025, I cohosted a podcast for first responder families called Dear Chiefs Podcast.
+There, I cohosted conversations on marriage, burnout, and the emotional weight of fire family life.
 Some of those episodes still hold truth I’m proud to stand behind.

 If you’re new here or just looking for something that sounds like your own story, this episode might be a good place to start.